Transparent Pricing for Collaborative Bitcoin Security

 Most Bitcoin plans work fine while the founder is healthy, available, and still remembers every decision they made along the way.
 The real test comes when knowledge, devices, or people are no longer there.

-If you want self-custody without single points of failure, and you want your heirs to inherit clarity rather than a technical puzzle, this is the work.
+Our fee funds the documented operating system, professional key agency support, and beneficiary education that turns a fragile personal setup into durable infrastructure.
+If you want self-custody without single points of failure, and heirs who inherit clarity rather than a technical puzzle, this is the work.

 How It Works